 But pain is the exception, not the rule.
 Mostly, baby movement is just a curious pressure—and a joyful one.
 Many moms say that the movement in their womb helps them feel more connected to baby.

-When baby flips to a head-down position (sometime in the last few weeks of pregnancy), you may notice a stretching feeling that can be intense but shouldn’t be painful.
-If you notice pain, contact your healthcare provider.
+When baby flips to a head-down position (sometime in the last few weeks of pregnancy), you may notice a stretching feeling that can be intense but shouldn’t be too painful.
+If you notice pain, contact your healthcare provider as a precaution.

 Should I be monitoring and keeping track of baby’s movement?